naeemcee/COVID-INDIA/README.md

 # COVID-INDIA
-A JS based Covid-19 tracker for India.
+A vanilla JS based Covid-19 tracker for India.
 Data aquired via https://api.covid19india.org/

 Started as a hobby project in Mar 2020 during the lockdown period; aim being to have a simple, minimal tracker without the bells and whistles that may other trackers had.